TomDzie/Car-price-predictions-and-data-scraping-project/README.md

+## otomoto WebScraping
-# This is code made for scraping cars data from OTOmoto
+## This is code made for scraping cars data from OTOmoto
 Helps collecting usefull data about cars in Poland and conclude about market changes or parameters relationships